 I currently (Summer 2013) make do with: Yaesu FRG7, an Elektor IQ-SDR, an 8 meter fishing pole as a vertical antenna, and an ADDX AT-2 antenna system with a magnetic loop.

 For a while I had an 8 meter vertical as my main aerial, cunningly camouflaged.
-(Really just an angling rood.)
+(Really just an angling rod.)

-But in a fit of gardening I pulled on the wrong one, and pulled the aerial down.
+But one day, in a fit of gardening, I pulled the wrong bit of green weed/branch and pulled the aerial down.

 If someone has a picture of an AR88-LF (in the crackle black case, without a S-meter) that I can publish on this website without copyright issues, then please let me know.